operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ## Components

 The test framework includes a few components.
-The most important to talk about are Framework and TestCtx.
+The most important to talk about are Framework and Context.

 ### Framework